Stationary Distributions for the Voter Model in $d\geq 3$ are Factors of IID: Introduction

 It is not hard to see that for each $t$, $\cM_t\rho_p$ is a factor of an IID process.
 Our approach will then be to find a sequence of times $t_1, t_2, \ldots$, and couple all of $\cM_{t_1}\rho_p, \cM_{t_2}\rho_p, \ldots$ together, such that the resulting coupling is also a factor of IID.
 The coupling will be defined so that almost surely the configuration converges in $\{0,1\}^{\Z^d}$ (in the product topology).

 To do so, we consider the dual process of the Voter Model, and interpret $\cM_t\rho_p$ as the color process of the random equivalent relations given by coalescing simple random walks, see e.g. \cite[Section 14.3]{aldous1995reversible} and \cite[Section 1.3.4]{steif2017generalized}.
-The coalescing simple random walks can be described as following: at each vertex in $\Z^d$ we start a continuous time random walker with rate $1$, and any two walkers coalesce when they meet at the same vertex.
-For each $t \in \R_+$, we define the random equivalence relation $\nu_t$ as following: for any $x, y \in \Z^d$, $x \sim y$ if the walkers starting from $x$ and $y$ coalesce before time $t$.
-For every cluster $C \in \nu_t$, we take $\eta_t(C) = \Bern(p)$ independently, and let $\eta_t(x) = \eta_t(C)$ for each $x \in C$.
-Then $\{\eta_t(x) \}_{x\in \Z^d}$ is the color process of $\nu_t$, and is distributed as $\cM_t\rho_p$.
+The coalescing simple random walks can be described as following: at each vertex in $\Z^d$ we start a continuous time random walker with jump rate $1$, and any two walkers coalesce when they meet at the same vertex.
+For each $t \in \R_+$, we define a random equivalent relation (RER) as following: for any $x, y \in \Z^d$, they are in the same class if the walkers starting from $x$ and $y$ coalesce before time $t$.
+For every equivalent class (which we also denote as a cluster) we take a random $\Bern(p)$ variable independently, and we let $\eta_t(x)$ be the same as that random variable for each $x$ in the cluster.
+Then $\{\eta_t(x) \}_{x\in \Z^d}$ is the color process of this RER, and is distributed as $\cM_t\rho_p$.